cabforum/smime/SBR.md

     * `VATDE-123456789` (VAT Scheme, Germany, Unique Identifier at Country Level is 12345678)
     * `PSDBE-NBB-1234.567.890` (PSD Scheme, Belgium, NCA's identifier is NBB, Subject Unique Identifier assigned by the NCA is 1234.567.890)

-   Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes) are recognized as valid under these guidelines.
+   Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes) are recognized as valid under these Requirements.

    The CA SHALL: